Exclusive: Over half of India's coal-fired power plants set to miss emission norm deadline

 NEW DELHI (Reuters) - More than half of India’s coal-fired power plants ordered to retrofit equipment to curb air pollution are set to miss the deadline, private industry estimates and a Reuters analysis show, as millions in the country wake up to toxic air each day.

-Thermal power companies, which produce three-quarters of the country’s electricity, account for some 80% of India’s industrial emissions of sulphur- and nitrous-oxides in India, which cause lung diseases, acid rain and smog.
+Thermal power companies, which produce three-quarters of the country’s electricity, account for some 80% of India’s industrial emissions of sulfur- and nitrous-oxides in India, which cause lung diseases, acid rain and smog.

 India has a phased plan for plants to comply with the emission norms, with some plants having until end-December 2019, while others have up to the end of 2022 to comply.
 A total of 440 coal-fired units that produce 166.5 gigawatts (GW) have to comply with the regulations by December 2022.